-In 2021 Leapday successfully launched our flagship product, REACTION.
-Additionally, we continued adding to our library of research reports to uncover improvements to the signals and explored portfolio performance in large and small portfolio settings.
-The REACTION signals performed well in 2021 with metrics that met and exceeded average historical performance.
-A portfolio that traded both the t0 open + 60 min and t0 close REACTION signals with constant capital of $50M per entry point ($100M total) returned 12.9% with a Sharpe ratio of 1.66 in 2021 as compared to an average annual return of 12.1% and Sharpe ratio of 2.14 between 2016-20.
-If trading were restricted to only the 500 most liquid companies, the portfolio would have returned 11.2% with a Sharpe ratio of 1.62 in 2021, as compared to an average annual return of 7.5% with a Sharpe ratio of 1.61 between 2016-20.
-Additionally, when we apply the market direction filter (which was discovered in our 2021 research), the performance for 2021 outperformed the historical averages as well.
+The REACTION signals continued to perform well in 2022 with metrics that met and exceeded average historical performance, despite one of the most challenging environments in recent times for quantitative equity strategies in which the S&P dropped nearly 20% and markets became increasingly macro-driven.
+A portfolio that traded all 3 REACTION entry points (t0 open + 60 min, t0 close, t1 open) with constant capital of $50M per entry point ($150M total) returned 11.4% with a Sharpe ratio of 1.38 as compared to an average annual return of 11.1% and Sharpe ratio of 1.99 between 2016-21.
+If trading were restricted to only the 500 most liquid stocks, the portfolio would have returned 9.2% with a Sharpe ratio of 1.39 in 2022, as compared to an average annual return of 7.3% with a Sharpe ratio of 1.59 between 2016-21.
+Additionally, when we apply the market direction filter (which was discovered in our 2021 research), the portfolio performance shows improvement.
 All results are inclusive of conservative cost assumptions.
-Strong performance that is uncorrelated to the market and to other strategies has attracted top-tier clients in 2021 with limited licenses for REACTION remaining.
+Strong performance that is uncorrelated to the market and to other strategies during a challenging environment has continued to attract clients and prospects for Leapday’s products.

 Read as PDF